wyattsweet/training/stanford_lagunita/networking/README.md

 most common communication model of networked applications is bidirectional, reliable byte stream.
 Allows to communications to exchange data.

 ### [The 4 Layer Internet Model](https://lagunita.stanford.edu/courses/Engineering/Networking-SP/SelfPaced/courseware/ac9d1eef5aaa4bb5bcfe4d42f51f0f5b/09b18b9bd046403a93c85b82044ea603/)

+Describes hierarchy of operations that make up the internet.
+Layers are their to help the end host communicate reliably.

+Application – This can be http, bit-torrent. bi-directional reliable byte stream between two applications.
+They use application-specific semantics such as HTTP.

+Transport – Guarantees all data packets get delivered in order and uncorrupted.
+Most common is TCP (transmission control protocol).
+TCP provides a service to an application which guarantees correct, in-order delivery of data running on top of the network layer.
+UDP is an alternative to TCP, but offers no delivery guarantees.

+Network – networks job is to deliver packets end to end.
+Network layer packets are called **Data Grams**.
+Data and header with to and from address.
+Network layer hands the packet to the link layer.
+Link layer provides a service of transmiting data gram over one link.
+Data gram goes from network layer, over a link to a router where it gets passed back up to the network and repeats until it hits the destination.
+Network layer doesn't concern with how the data is sent, that's the link layers job.

+Network layer is "special", on the internet you must use the internet protocol (IP).
+IP makes a best effort attempt to deliver our datagrams to the other end, but it's not guaranteed.
+IP datagrams can get lost, be delivered out of order, or be corrupt.

+Link – bottom layer.
+Data is delivered hop by hop through links until it reaches its final destination.
+Data is delivered in packets.
+Packet contains data and a header which says where we want the data to be delivered, where it came from, etc. Link layers job is to carry the data over one link at a time.
+Ethernet and wifi are 2 examples of link layers.